RikkiS0105/Codecademy-GitHub-Practice/Readme.txt

 Now learning branching in GitHub.
 Lets see if able to resolve the earlier push conflict using branching.

-Line to enter to Master Branch
+Line to enter to Master Branch xxxx